 The centre I worked in was attached to Southfields School and the set-up was questionable as it had to employ teachers from for the management regardless of their qualifications or suitability.
 I did get involved with the ‘Girls Working Party’ as a means to challenge and redress the macho bias which had persisted since Victorian times when youth work was seen as a way of controlling working class boys by channelling their aggression into boxing/sports activities!
 I resigned from youth work.

 By then the notion of job share was becoming established mainly due to pressure from women’s groups and also facilitated by the new style GLC which had a Women’s Committee.
-So, having applied for two jobs in Hammersmith that I saw advertised in The Irish Post I got both!
+So, having applied for two jobs in Hammersmith in 1986 that I saw advertised in The Irish Post I got both!
 I started with The Hammersmith Community Trust which was a community planning organisation mainly concerned then with the development of the Hammersmith Broadway site.
 Then I was invited for interviews and was shortlisted.
 There were about 350 applicants for 4 posts for Women’s Officers with Hammersmith and Fulham Council.
 Both of these jobs positions were job-share posts.
 I believe the ‘job-sharing’ notion first introduced by the GLC.After the first flush of excitement in establishing the department I ultimately found it alienating working in a Town Hall albeit in the newly established Women’s Department.
 Heather Rabbatts was the Head of the Department.
 She went on to become Chief Executive of Merton Council and then of Lambeth Council.
 I reckon I was allergic to Town Halls being more accustomed to agitating and heckling from the outside.
 I was the only one in the Department who had been very active in local Labour politics.
 I thought that I would continue in my own Bolshoi way!
 After all I had been interviewed by fellow Labour party women activists/feminists who were now Councillors.
 I was mistaken!
 You have to behave yourself when you become a local government officer.
 I also became aware of the pitfalls and difficulties of the notion of jobshare and how you can feel somehow excluded or a nuisance when setting up meetings with colleagues.
 I resigned after a year.
 It was, of course, a very interesting time and I enjoyed working with my colleagues.

 So what next.
 I had been involved in Irish activities, especially in trying to gain awareness of the experiences and discrimination of Irish people in Britain.
 The impetus for this came from the ‘troubles’ in northern Ireland, the ensuing hunger strike marches and anti-Irish sentiment that emanated from IRA activity in Britain.
 With an awareness of racism, and inequalities the GLC and local authorities funded some groups.
 There was an Irish Women’s Centre which held conferences.
 We set up a small group Irish Women’s perspectives and served on an ILEA committee to try to get an Irish dimension into the multicultural curriculum.
 We established the Battersea and Wandsworth Irish Group which held an Irish Festival in Battersea Arts Centre which engendered interest from local Irish people.
 Through this I met June O’ Sullivan and Maire Curran who were to become friends and we set up Irish Women in Wandsworth and we ran occasional ceilis and events in schools and libraries.